 Information about Code used prior to 2013 is available here: Code History

-- Water and Energy Conservation - Ordinances pertaining to mandatory preparations
+- Water and Energy Conservation - Ordinances pertaining to requirements for solar readiness, residential gray water, and commercial water harvesting

 - Water Havesting Guidance Manual